-The Wizard Khizr-Short Story for Kids
+The Wizard Khizr ~ Folktales Stories for Kids

 THE KING OF PERSIA was troubled.
 His people cried out for hunger and the land had been parched for too long.
 Enemies pounded at their borders and bandits attacked their travelers.
 The king longed for a visit from the Wizard Khizr, a magical figure known to mysteriously appear at times of trouble to give comfort and guidance.
 “If ever there was a time for the Wizard Khizr to appear, this is it!” exclaimed the king.

 Desperate, the king announced a proclamation.
 Anyone who could show him the Wizard Khizr would be richly rewarded with one thousand tumãns.
+A tumãn is a coin from Persia worth about one dollar.

 Now in the kingdom there lived a poor man who was beset by troubles of his own.
 He was very much in debt and worried that his family could never climb its way out of a life of hunger and poverty.
 When he heard the king’s announcement of the king, he came straightway to the palace.